abigail-ryan/hangman/README.md

 <summary>Validating user input</summary>
 <br>

-Player recieves notice if they have tried to input anything other than Y or N on program startup.
+Player recieves notice if they have tried to input anything other than "Y" or "N" on program startup.

 ![Screenshot of validating player input start game](documentation/hangman_start_validation.png)